LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 ### ❓ Review Questions - SPAs

-1. **What's the key difference between a traditional web app and a single-page app?**
+1. **What's the most significant difference between a traditional web app and a single-page app?**

 2. **What three development concepts enable the creation of comprehensive single-page applications?**